wetryingtodorock/getblock-docs/en/rpc-service/btg/json-rpc/btg_getmempoolentry.md

 ---
-title: btg:getmempoolentry \[POST\]
+title: getmempoolentry - Bitcoin Gold
-description: Returns mempool data for given transaction
+description: Example code for the getmempoolentry json-rpc method. Сomplete guide on how to use getmempoolentry json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters